This site requires a more recent version of Adobe Flash Player to function properly.

 Coffee prices are dependent on various factors including weather, economic and political issues in coffee-producing nations.
 For the past one year, coffee prices have exhibited volatility.
 Increasing coffee prices could have an adverse impact on the GMCR's margins since coffee is its key raw material.
 We believe that in the coming years due to inflationary pressures and volatile prices of Arabica coffee, GMCR might have to resort to increasing prices of K-Cup Portion Packs.

-Trefis Forecast Rationale for Single Serve Packs Sold
+Trefis Forecast Rationale for K-Cup Portion Packs Sold

 GMCR sources, produces and sells coffee, hot cocoa, teas and other beverages in K-Cup portion packs.
 These are sold to supermarkets, club stores and convenience stores, restaurants, office coffee distributors and also